 Everyone is still on a crusade in jeans, Roosmarie Ruigrok of the municipality of Amsterdam and Reflow Project concludes at the end of the meeting: one side of the chain is looking for the right tender questions and is struggling with the assessment of the offer, the other lace innovates and thus works on circular textiles.
 There are so many choices that can be made.

 There is also a conversation about an easy-to-read label or symbol such as the stars of the better life label and standard Service Level Agreements (SLAs) for transparency and to combat greenwashing.
 The Dutch Ministry of Infrastructure and Water Management is currently working on this.

 The participants agree that we must work together to create mass for circular workwear.
 In a next meetup, after the summer, we will continue to work on joint tendering, make statements about quality marks, SLAs and labeling and jointly develop an ‘off the shelf’ standard product.
 Then think of overalls, a softshell or a shirt.

-The Guide to purchasing circular textiles which will become available in mid-June, will certainly help with this and you will receive it in your mailbox.
-We will certainly pay attention to this in the next meeting.
+The Guide to purchasing circular textiles which will become available this summer, will certainly help with this and you will receive it in your mailbox.
+We will talk more about this guide in the next meeting.